 Computer forensics, a branch of forensic science, examines hardware and software to detect cybercrime.

-the electronic aspect of identifying, collecting and producing electronically stored information in response to a request for production in a law suit or investigation.
+Electronic discovery is the electronic aspect of identifying, collecting and producing electronically stored information in response to a request for production in a law suit or investigation.